SamahAliIriqat/Prediction-of-Product-Sales/Readme-8.md

 R-squared (train): 0.73
 R-squared (test): 0.81

-For Random Forest:
-Training R-squared: 0.7299057809339075
-Test R-squared: 0.8069287081198013

-The values of R-square in both Linear Regession are approximately the same in Random Forest.

-But MAE in Random Forest is much smaller than MAE in Linear Regression (2445.57 < 4177.05), so Random Forest has a smallest error as shown below:
-Linear Regression:
 Mean Squared Error (MSE): 3.643354698251804e+25
 Root Mean Squared Error (RMSE): 6036020790431.2295 R-squared (R2): -1.3404690298105391e+19